-Read the exciting interview with Dieter Pikulski, the Copernicus Masters GEO Challenge winner 2015, > who experienced the Sentinel-2B launch on-site in Kourou.
-Get inspired to become a Copernicus > Masters winner yourself.
-This year’s Overall Winner will be invited to attend the satellite launch > of ADM-Aeolus in Kourou, which is accompanied by a further cash prize.
-Sign up now with your idea > for the Copernicus Masters until 30 June 2017 and win incredible prizes, just like Dieter did. > > 5 Questions to Dieter Pikulski
+Read the exciting interview with Dieter Pikulski, the Copernicus Masters GEO Challenge winner 2015, who experienced the Sentinel-2B launch on-site in Kourou.
+Get inspired to become a Copernicus Masters winner yourself.
+This year’s Overall Winner will be invited to attend the satellite launch of ADM-Aeolus in Kourou, which is accompanied by a further cash prize.

+5 Questions to Dieter Pikulski

 AZO: As winner of the Copernicus Masters GEO Challenge in 2015 you had the unique chance to experience the launch of ESA’s new Sentinel-2B satellite directly on-site at the Guiana Space Center near Kourou, French Guiana.
 Please tell us a bit about this adventure.
 How did you experience it?